 - 3.2.1 40 CFR Parts 51/52 [New Source Review (Nonattainment Area Review and Prevention of Significant Deterioration)]: The California Coast Lease was constructed and permitted prior to the applicability of these regulations.
 All modifications are subject to the District's New Source Review regulation.
-Compliance with the regulation assures compliance with 40 CFR 51/52. - 3.2.2 40 CFR Part 60 {New Source Performance Standards}: The tanks at the California Coast Lease were installed prior to the applicability of Subpart K, Ka and Kb.
-Any new or replacement tank is subject to subpart Kb. - 3.2.3 40 CFR Part 61 {NESHAP}: This facility is not currently subject to the provisions of this Subpart. - 3.2.4 40 CFR Part 63 [MACT]: On June 17, 1999, EPA promulgated Subpart HH, National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Oil and Natural Gas Production and Natural Gas Transmission and Storage.
+Compliance with the regulation assures compliance with 40 CFR 51/52. - 3.2.2 40 CFR Part 60 {New Source Performance Standards]: Tanks initially installed at the California Coast Lease were installed prior to the applicability of Subpart K, Ka and Kb.
+NSPS Subpart Kb applies to volatile organic liquid storage vessels which were constructed, reconstructed or modified after July 23, 1984.
+The crude storage tanks are exempt from Subpart Kb per the Section 60.110b(d)(4) exemption which exempts storage vessels with a design capacity less than or equal to 1,589.875 m3 (10,000 bbl) used for petroleum or condensate storage, processing or treatment prior to custody transfer. - 3.2.3 40 CFR Part 61 {NESHAP}: This facility is not currently subject to the provisions of this Subpart. - 3.2.4 40 CFR Part 63 [MACT]: On June 17, 1999, EPA promulgated Subpart HH, National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Oil and Natural Gas Production and Natural Gas Transmission and Storage.
 This facility currently is not subject to the provisions of this Subpart.
 The permittee submitted information on March 26, 2002 indicating that this facility is exempt from the requirements of MACT based on a demonstration that this facility is not a "major source" as defined in 40 CFR 63.761.
 The permittee verified that this lease does not store crude oil with an API gravity of 40° or greater, and does not have a glycol reboiler.
 On March 27, 2002 the District issued a letter agreeing with this exemption. - 3.2.5 40 CFR Part 64 {Compliance Assurance Monitoring}: This rule became effective on April 22, 1998.
 This rule affects emission units at the source subject to a federally-enforceable emission limit or standard that uses a control device to comply with the emission standard, and either precontrol or post-control emissions exceed the Part 70 source emission thresholds.
 Compliance with this rule was evaluated and it was determined that no emission units at this facility are currently subject to CAM.
-All emission units at this facility have a pre-control emission potential less than 100 tons/year. - 3.2.6 40 CFR Part 70 [Operating Permits]: This Subpart is applicable to the California Coast Lease.
+All emission units at this facility have a pre-control emission potential less than 100 tons/year.

+3.2.6 40 CFR Part 70 [Operating Permits]: This Subpart is applicable to the California Coast Lease.
 Table 3.1 lists the federally-enforceable District promulgated rules that are "generic" and apply to the California Coast Lease.
 Table 3.2 lists the federally-enforceable District promulgated rules that are "unit-specific" that apply to the California Coast Lease.
 These tables are based on data available from the District's administrative files and from the permittee's Part 70 Operating Permit renewal application.
 Table 3.4 includes the adoption dates of these rules.